TritonDataCenter/rfd/rfd/0005/README.md

  * The listener module provides client functionality for connecting to a change feed via websocket.
 It is a part of the node-sdc-changefeed repository.

- * When the listener starts up, it connects to the websocket endpoint specified at runtime or specified statically by a configuration file.
-The listener provides the change feed publisher with a registration.
-The registration request contains an object consisting of a tuple representing the kind of changes it would like to be notified about, its UUID, and its alias (e.g. VMAPI).
+ * When the listener starts up, it connects to the websocket endpoint of the API (i.e. the publisher) that is the authoritative source for the events in question (e.g. If a listener would like to know about VM change events, it will use its existing configuration to talk with VMAPI).
+The listener sends a registration payload to the publisher (see the above publisher module example of a registration JSON payload).
+The registration request contains an object consisting of a resource and sub-resources array representing the kind of changes it would like to be notified about, its instance, and its service name (e.g. TCNS).

  * After registering with a change feed, the listener will be provided with a bootstrap route by the change feed source system.
 The listener must bootstrap